-Velasco choses her subjects from her life and friends.
+Velasco chooses her subjects from her life and friends.
 At times with humorous touch, her work engages with political and social issues.
 She captures the spirit of her subjects, revealing a glimpse into another realm, leading the viewers through fantastic tales that invite them to weave their own story into the images they see.
 Ana's landscapes are populated by drastically diverse people and situations united through line, color and form.
-She explores how to transform a helicopter into a river, alchemize a quiet mountain top into a bullfighting ring, or unify an intimate dinner with the spectacle at a loud soccer stadium.
+She explores how to transform a helicopter into a tropical jungle, alchemize a quiet mountain top into a bullfighting ring, or unify an intimate home space with the spectacle at a loud soccer stadium.
 One element flows into another, evoking translucent dreams and memories.
-The layered scenes often depict battlefields and sports arenas, yet the turmoil meets a paradoxical calm.
+The layered scenes often depict battlefields and sports arenas, yet the turmoil meets a paradoxical celebratory calm.

 She founded NEEM, a 501 (c) non-profit organization dedicated to promote art, yoga and meditation as alternative therapies for healing and forgiveness for children and adults affected by violent conflict and trauma.
 She has been a teacher for two decades.

 + 1. 646.675.8518